I've stopped flattening icon layers, and my color overrides are working perfectly

-Many teams source their icons from an existing collection.
-It's an easy choice when there's lots of excellent, free icon libraries out there!
+It's an easy choice when there are so many excellent, free icon libraries out there!
 Phosphor, Lucide, FontAwesome, and Untitled, to name a few popular ones.

-Most design system designers first instinct will be to flatten those layers.
 They do this because they want to make sure consumers color overrides are preserved if they choose to swap between icons.
 Flattening those layers turns results in a single-layer SVG path, like this:

 But whether they realize it or not, flattening those layers has closed the door on a lot of opportunities.
-Yes, it was in favor of a better consumer experience (override preservation), and that's good, but we shouldn't pretend it's free from other consequences:
+Yes, it was in favor of a better consumer experience (override preservation), and that's good, but we shouldn't pretend it's free from other negative consequences:

 If a future re-brand or refresh to a products' visual identity calls for icons that use more than one color, a single flattened SVG path won't be able to support that.
 For now, Figma Design only lets you apply 1 stroke color to a layer.
 So 1 layer means you only get 1 color.